4 weeks at Beijing Normal University in Zhuhai, China

 » Application and selection process

-The application deadline is Monday, February 19.
-If you are interested in applying for this program, please complete the online application form and submit the following supporting documents before the deadline:
+The expression of interest deadline is Friday, February 15.
+If you are interested in applying for this program, please complete the online form.

-The result of all applications will be finalized by March 1.
+The result of all applications will be finalized in March.
 Up to 15 students may be selected to participate in this program.

 » Summer program costs